 Kit Kemp: rich, jewel colors and cleaner spaces

 'For 2021 living and work spaces are coming together in a clever respectful way, with colors becoming jewel like and stronger.
 There is also a move towards clean spaces but with organically shaped art and craft, creating contrast and identity.
 Room for big plants to prosper, sculptural lighting and large chequerboard flooring are also key trends.'

 Sophie Ashby: supporting sustainability and communities

 'We tend to steer clear of "trends" as, by definition, they are transient and forever changing.
-I’d like to think looking ahead to 2020/21 we would be shopping more responsibly – in sustainable terms, but also beyond this – by supporting and spotlighting different communities and independents.
+I’d like to think in 2021 we will be shopping more responsibly – in sustainable terms, but also beyond this – by supporting and spotlighting different communities and independents.
 I really hope the interior design world evolves in this way and diversifies – permanently.'

 Bill Bensley: sustainability and escapism

 'I imagine we will look at design with fresh eyes following the year of Covid, and in more ways than just adding space for social distancing, and eliminating buffets from our plans (hooray!).

 'We are looking at a world which has been turned upside down, and wants nothing more than to escape into places full of fresh air, greenery and beauty.
 Escapism at its best – there is nothing I enjoy more!
 We have also been seeing a triumph of nature as it reclaimed our cities – while simultaneously masks, medical waste and single use plastic have their resurgence as we try and kill this bug.